-Pelvic tilting
+2. Pelvic tilting

-- Draw your tummy in and press the small of your back down, tilting your pelvis.
-Hold this position for a few seconds then gently relax to the start position. - Repeat several times. - This exercise can be performed in sitting and standing to relieve discomfort.
+Lie on your back with your knees bent.
+Draw your tummy in and press the small of your back down, tilting your pelvis.
+Hold this position for a few seconds and let go gently.
+Repeat several times.
+This exercise can be performed in sitting and standing to relieve discomfort.

-Stage 2 exercises: Able to start once stage 1 exercises are comfortable.
+Stage 2 exercises: Able to start once Stage 1 exercises are comfortable.

-Leg slide
+3. Leg slide

-- Lie on your back as for pelvic tilting. - Draw in your tummy muscles to keep your back steady.
-Whilst holding this position, slowly slide one leg until it is straight and resting on the bed. - Return to the starting position by slowly bending your leg, then let your tummy sag. - Repeat several times with each leg.
+Lie on your back as for pelvic tilting.
+Draw in your tummy muscles to keep your back steady.
+Whilst holding this position, slowly slide one leg until it is straight and resting on the bed.
+Return to the starting position by slowly bending your leg, then let your tummy sag.
+Repeat several times with each leg.

-Knee rolling
+4. Knee rolling

-- Lie on your back as for pelvic tilting. - Draw in your tummy muscles, then slowly roll your knees gently to the right. - Return to the middle and repeat to the left. - Return to the middle and let your tummy sag. - Repeat several times.
+Lie on your back as for pelvic tilting.
+Draw in your tummy muscles, then slowly roll your knees gently to the right.
+Return to the middle and repeat to the left.
+Return to the middle and let your tummy sag.
+Repeat several times.

-Exercise and activity levels
+Exercise and activity levels after birth

-- Gradually increase your walking distance - Swimming once any bleeding has stopped - Try walking up and down your stairs at home - Choose low impact exercise classes - Invest in a comfortable supportive sports bra - Pick low impact exercise such as cycling instead of running

-It can take several months for your body to cope with high impact exercise such as running - do not rush back too soon.
-If in doubt, ask your GP to refer you to a pelvic health physiotherapist to assess your pelvic muscles.
+- Gradually increase your walking distance - Swimming once any bleeding has stopped - Try walking up and down your stairs at home - Choose low impact postnatal exercise classes - Invest in a comfortable, supportive sports bra - Pick low impact exercise such as cycling instead of running - It can take several months for your body to cope with high impact exercise such as running do not rush back too soon.
+If in doubt, ask your GP to refer you to a Pelvic Health Physiotherapist to assess your pelvic muscles